Current Troop adult leadership:

 Current Troop youth leadership

 Thinking about joining Boy Scouts?
 Maybe your a parent or guardian and your looking for your son to join.
 Maybe you are searching the internet and found our website.
 Good.
 Your in the right place.
-First, watch the video then read on!
-Or you can contact our Scoutmaster, Gerald Silkworth at firstname.lastname@example.org for more information.
+Please contact our Acting Scoutmaster, Richard Smith at email@example.com for more information.

 Welcome top Troop 104.
 Troop 104 is chartered by Lakewood United Methodist Church.
 The Scouts who make up Troop 104 come from diverse backgrounds and all walks of life.
 Joining Troop 104 will give your son an opportunity to enjoy the Scouting experience.